BlockListed/blog_content/arc_str_vs_string_is_it_really_faster.md

 But believe it or not, but `str` isn't actually special, there are other DSTs such as `[T]` and `dyn Trait`.
 The information stored in the wide pointer is either the length in the case of `[T]` and `str` or the trait [VTable][13] in the case `dyn Trait`.
-But you can create your own DSTs as well, by having the last field of your struct be a DST.
-Which is exactly what `Arc<T>` does, it's actually represented like this (omitting some irrelevant information):
+But you can create your own DSTs as well, by having the last field of your struct be a DST, which is exactly what `Arc<T>` does.
+It's actually represented like this (omitting some irrelevant information):
 ```rust
 pub struct Arc<
     T: ?Sized,